sueszli/blog/2024-08-23 decoding the matriculation number.md

+here's a fun fact: the austrian "matriculation number" is structured to encode specific information about the student's enrollment.

+according to the "universitäts- und hochschulstatistik- und bildungsdokumentationsverordnung (uhsbv)" § 4 [^legal1] [^legal2], the "matriculation number" is an eight-digit sequence that encodes the type of university, the year of enrollment, and a unique identifier for the student within that year.

-here's a little party trick: you can accurately determine a persons year of enrollment at university in austria by using their matriculation number.
+this means you can accurately determine a persons year of enrollment at university in austria by using their matriculation number.

 ```python
 def get_enrollment_year(matriculation_number: str) -> int: